dbaneman/bowtie/README.md

 2. An in-memory index of the data files (start key, end key, and periodic positions at a configurable interval)
 3. A sorted in-memory table ("mem-table")

 To allow fast sorting, all writes go to the in-memory table.
-(So writes are always fast, regardless of database size.)
+This means that writes are always fast, regardless of database size.
 When the mem-table hits a configurable max size, it's flushed into a sorted data file.

-These data files are periodically "compacted" to minimize overlapping row ranges across data files.
+The data files are periodically "compacted" to minimize overlapping row ranges across data files.
 This means that reads only need to check the mem-table and a small number of "candidate" data files that include the key range specified by the read.
-Then, thanks to the index, the table can seek to the closest indexed position in each candidate data file.
-And of course, if you want to scan your data in-order (as with map/reduce style processing), then you're really in the sweet spot for an LSM tree database like bowtie.
+And thanks to the index, the table can seek to the closest indexed position in each candidate data file.

+Finally, if you want to scan your data in-order (as with map/reduce style processing), then you're really in the sweet spot for an LSM tree database like bowtie.

 ## Configuration